Terms of Service and End User License Agreement

 What you should expect from us:

-As Spark users you should expect a product that accurately gets your MLS records along with the CoreLogic public records into your report (based on your settings).
+As Spark users you should expect a product that accurately gets your MLS records along with the public records and cost data into your report (based on your settings).
 If there is an error in how Spark gets the data into your report you can expect us to work quickly once we're notified, to solve the problem.
 You should also expect that Spark will be available to use when you want it and we will work to have minimal server down-time.
-Keep in mind that CoreLogic may have down-time that is out of our control.
-CoreLogic has stated to us that they may have scheduled maintenance from 7:00pm on Saturday to 7:00am on Sunday but this will not happen each week.
-Spark will work without CoreLogic but will provide less information (except in the case of Spark Lite).
+Keep in mind that our public records and cost data providers may have down-time that is out of our control.
+Our public records provider has stated to us that they may have scheduled maintenance from 7:00pm on Saturday to 7:00am on Sunday but this will not happen each week.
+Spark will work even when our public records and cost data providers are not up and running but it will provide less information (except in the case of Spark Lite which will not work without public records data).
 Last, you should expect your confidential information to be kept confidential.

 What we expect from you:

-We expect that you will verify all of the data in your report even if you would really rather not.
-We also expect that you will not start litigation against us for Spark not placing accurate data into your report since it's your responsibility to verify that data.
+We expect that you will verify all of the data in your report including all of the data entered by Spark for accuracy.
+We also expect that you will not start litigation against us for Spark not placing accurate data into your report since it is your (the appraiser's) responsibility to verify that data.

 Each Spark customer is required to utilize a separate user name and password.
 Spark is licensed for use to its customers in their capacity as a professional real estate appraiser (or unlicensed assistant/administrative personnel who performs work for the real estate appraiser).

-If you are in an office of multiple appraisers with admin/assistant personnel that use Spark for the appraiser, you do not need a license for those people, just for the appraisers that have their reports filled out by Spark.
-FOR EXAMPLE: If you are in an office with 5 appraisers and 1 admin/assistant who fills out some of the report for appraisers including using Spark on reports for those appraisers, you would purchase 5 licenses, one for each appraiser.
+If you are in an office of multiple appraisers with admin/assistant/trainee personnel that use Spark for the appraiser, you do not need a license for those people.
+You must purchase a separate license for each appraiser that has data going into a report from Spark that they will sign.
+FOR EXAMPLE: If you are in an office with 5 appraisers and 1 admin/assistant or trainee who fills out some of the report for appraisers including using Spark on reports for those appraisers, you would purchase 5 licenses, one for each appraiser.
 Please contact us for help in properly setting up multiple licenses in one office.
 EXCEPTION: If you use a la mode software and a la mode requires your trainee or admin personnel to have their own customer number then you would have to pay for Spark separately for that person.
 Please contact us with any questions on this.
+NOTE: If ACI or ClickFORMS are your form-filler then this is not an issue.
+You WILL NOT have to pay for trainees or admin in addition to the signing appraiser.

 Choice Valuation has licensed from CoreLogic Solutions, LLC (“CoreLogic”) certain portions or